Polytoria/Docs/docs/index.md

 ## What is Polytoria?

-Polytoria is a site where you can socialize, change your character, play games, create clothes, and more.
+Polytoria is a game platform where you can socialize, change your character, play games, create clothes, and more.
 The limit is your imagination!

 ## Want to start creating?